EAFIT-AACS/assigment2-matias-martinez_samuel-orozco/README.md

 # Explanation of the Algorithms 🔍

 ## 1. ALGORITHM_1: String Generation
-This module generates **valid** and **invalid** strings according to the production rule.
+This modulegenerates **valid** and **invalid** strings according to the production rule.
 The generated strings are printed to the console and saved in the file `Cadenas_generadas.txt`, which will serve as input for the second algorithm.

 ### Important Functions